ptupitsyn/ptupitsyn.github.io/_posts/2021-03-16-Whats-New-In-Ignite-Net-2.10.md

 # Thin Client Services

-Thin client can now invoke Ignite Services.
+.NET thin client can now invoke Ignite Services.
 The service can be implemented in any language and should be deployed from server or thick client.

 ### Deploy .NET Service